-Development of eukaryotic cells is regulated by a complex regulatory network of epigenetic signals, thus faulty epigentic states can cause oncogenic transformation and tumor development.
-To analyze these networks and to identify new targets for drug development a novel epi-reporter in vitro assay was developed.
+Development of eukaryotic cells is regulated by a complex regulatory network of epigenetic signals, thus faulty epigenetic states can cause oncogenic transformation and tumor development.
+To analyze these networks and to identify new targets for drug development as well as to investigate the mode of action of known compounds targeting chromatin associated proteins or signal transduction pathway components a novel epi-reporter in vitro assay was developed.

-One challenge in research, as well as for the development of epigenetic therapies, is to identify and characterize these epigenetic (epi)-effector proteins and their (co-)regulators, as in fact many of them combine various functions and can be part of more than one complex at a time.
+One challenge in research, as well as for the development of epigenetic therapies, is to identify and characterize these epigenetic (epi-)effector proteins and their (co-)regulators, as in fact many of them combine various functions and can be part of more than one complex at a time.

 Both approaches are complex, require specific antibodies and can identify only very abundant and extremely stable effectors.
-In view of the complexity of epigenetic mechanisms and their regulations, it is necessary to develop tools to significantly increase the level of knowledge about epigenetic proteins and complexes.
-This requires the development of reporter systems that allow the investigation of specific function of epigenetic proteins and direct analysis of the complex regulatory network within cells.
+In view of the complexity of epigenetic mechanisms and their regulations, regulations, it is necessary to develop tools to significantly increase the level of knowledge about epigenetic proteins and complexes. their interconnection.
+This requires the development of reporter systems that allow the investigation of specific function of epigenetic proteins and direct analysis of the complex regulatory regulatory network within cells.

 - Cellular in vitro assay

 - No protein purification of chromatin-associated proteins is needed

 - Hypothesis-free analysis of upstream coregulators and complex partners

 - Quantification by standard methods like flow cytometry or fluorescence